phil-opp/blog_os/blog/content/second-edition/posts/10-heap-allocation/index.md

 ![The inner function calls `allocate(size_of([u32; 3]))`, writes `z.write([1,2,3]);`, and returns `(z as *mut u32).offset(i)`.
 The outer function does `deallocate(y, size_of(u32))` on the returned value `y`.](call-stack-heap.svg)

 Here the `inner` function uses heap memory instead of static variables for storing `z`.
 It first allocates a memory block of the required size, which returns a `*mut u8` [raw pointer].
 It then uses the [`ptr::write`] method to write the array `[1,2,3]` to it.
-In the last step, it uses the [`offset`] function to calculate a pointer to the `i`th element and returns it.
+In the last step, it uses the [`offset`] function to calculate a pointer to the `i`th element and then returns it.
 (Note that we omitted some required casts and unsafe blocks in this example function for brevity.)

 [raw pointer]: https://doc.rust-lang.org/book/ch19-01-unsafe-rust.html#dereferencing-a-raw-pointer
 [`ptr::write`]: https://doc.rust-lang.org/core/ptr/fn.write.html